andrewwk/github-avatar-downloader-2017/README.md

 # GitHub Avatar Downloader

 ### Description

-A simple program that downloads images from a Github url, by utilizing Request and Filestream.
+A simple program that introduces the Request Library and Filestream.

 ### Problem Statement